Tips to make your site more discoverable in search results.

 Tip: If there's no SEO title, the page title displays in search results.
 In version 7.0, page titles appear on your site in some templates.
 This text will be seen by search engines.

 As you add text to your site, include words and phrases that match the search terms people use to find sites like yours.
 These keywords help search engines display your site as relevant to the people looking for those search terms.

 Your keyword strategy depends on your site and the visitors you're trying to attract, and it's important to add keywords in a clear, natural way that makes sense to humans.

 To learn more, visit Adding keywords for SEO.

 Structure content with headings

+Use heading text formatting to organize pages.
 Like titles, search engines typically give headings a higher priority.
 Clear headings that describe the content that follows make it easier for search engines to detect the major themes of your site.
-At the same time, they help visitors scan your page and quickly find the information they're looking for.
+At the same time, they help visitors skim your page and quickly find the information they're looking for.

 Add alt text to images

 Alt text is text associated with an image.
 This text displays when people hover over it, and makes your site more accessible.

 Search engines use alt text to identify the content of a page, because bots can only read text.
 By adding alt text to images, search engines understand what the image is and they can include it in relevant searches.